"We’re Apple. We Don’t Wear Suits. We Don’t Even Own Suits.”

-Matt Buchanan at Gizmodo put it well saying, “Steve Jobs looks weird when he dresses up…Or maybe it’s just because it’s not what we’re used to seeing.”

-It’s true Jobs isn’t typically dressed up.
-(And it’s debatable if this coat counts as dressed up.)
+Apple hates AT&T for its crappy network, and its limitations on customers.
+AT&T hates Apple for being a bunch of newbies when it comes to the phone business.
+For instance:

+One of the iPhone’s problems was that Apple had chosen to source the radio from Infineon, whose hardware was used widely in Europe but rarely in the US, where cell towers are placed farther apart and reception was therefore less forgiving.
+AT&T would say “Let’s resolve these issues together” and Apple would say “No, you resolve them.
+They’re not our problem.
+They’re your problem.”
+(Via: ZDnet)

-But, that seems to be the Apple way.
-Wired reported AT&T once fought over Steve Jobs refusal to wear a suit: “When an AT&T representative suggested to one of Jobs’ deputies that the Apple CEO wear a suit to meet with AT&T’s board of directors, he was told, ‘We’re Apple.
+In addition to technical problems, there were cultural problems.
+An AT&T rep asked Steve Jobs to wear a suit to meet with AT&T’s board.
+One of Steve’s deputies responded*: “We’re Apple.
 We don’t wear suits.
-We don’t even own suits.'”
+We don’t even own suits.”

+The problems between the two companies are about to enter a new phase, as Wired says Apple is now working on a chip with Qualcomm that will allow the iPhone to operate on both AT&T and Verizon.

 Business Insider Emails & Alerts

-Note: Update: The full story is up at Wired.